TCP-Lab/Endothelion/src/utils/README.md

   ANO5
 ```
 Again, this is expected and perfectly normal, since count matrices were
-intersected with the list of GOIS during the row-reduction step _without_
+intersected with the list of GOIs during the row-reduction step _without_
-exploding their _Gene Symbol_ entries (as the `endo_profiler.R` script does),
+exploding their _Gene Symbol_ entries (as the `endo_profiler.R` script does
-thus loosing the `ANO5,LOC102723370` and `CACNA1C,CACNA1C-IT2` genes.
-I kept
+instead, using the _SeqLoader_), thus loosing the two genes `ANO5,LOC102723370`
-this fortuitous feature to check `endo_profiler.R` capability of detecting
+and `CACNA1C,CACNA1C-IT2`.
+I kept this fortuitous feature to check for
-possible missing GOIs among the genes included in the count matrix.
+`endo_profiler.R`/_SeqLoader_ capability of detecting possible missing GOIs
+among the genes included in the count matrix.